evert/evert.github.com/_posts/2015/2015-02-24-password-hash-ew.md

 does so quite excellently.

-However, the initial introduction and rfc for these functions made me uneasy, and I felt like a lone voice against many in that I felt that they were kinda bad.
+However, the initial introduction and rfc for these functions made me uneasy, and I felt like a lone voice against many in that I thought something bad was happening.
 I felt that they should not be added to the PHP engine.

 I think that we should not extend the PHP engine, when it's possible to write the same API in userland, or there are significant benefits to do it in PHP,